What is a predictive question?

-As you can see, a model can make a prediction for a customer at multiple points in time (with multiple marker dates).
+As you can see, a model can make a prediction for a customer at multiple points in time (with multiple dates).
 In such cases, a customer can and will exist in multiple rows/entities.
-This is common in Pecan models designed to predict churn, retention, upsells and engagement.
+This is common in Pecan models designed to predict churn, retention, upsells, and engagement.

-When training a model, these two columns will also be added to your Target Table so the ground-truth labels (a.k.a. actual outcomes) in the “Labels” column can be matched up with each entity.
+When training a model, these two columns will also be added to your Core Table so the ground-truth labels (a.k.a. actual outcomes) in the “Labels” column can be matched up with each entity.

-When you’re creating a blueprint for your model, Pecan will add a “marker date” column to your Entity and Target tables.
-A marker date indicates the moment of prediction; it is the precise date or timestamp at which you'll make a prediction for each customer.
+When you’re creating a predictive flow for your model, Pecan needs a date for each entity.
+This date indicates the moment of prediction; it is the precise date or timestamp at which you'll make a prediction for each entity.

-When a marker date is placed alongside a customer identifier, it creates an instance of each customer at a particular point in time, for whom you can make a prediction (a.k.a. an entity).
+When a date is placed alongside a customer identifier, it creates an instance of each entity at a particular point in time, for whom you can make a prediction.
 Here's a simplified example of how your training dataset might look:

 made purchase within 30 days of installation

 How do we arrive at each marker date?
-It depends on your your predictive question.
+It depends on your predictive question.

-Imagine you want to predict the likelihood of new users to make a purchase, and you want to make this prediction 14 days after they install your app.
+Imagine you want to predict the likelihood of new users making a purchase, and you want to make this prediction 14 days after they install your app.
 In this scenario, your marker date would be “installation + 14 days”.
-In the above table, each marker would be calculated by adding 14 days to each customer’s onboarding date.
+In the above table, each date would be calculated by adding 14 days to each customer’s onboarding date.

-Since a marker defines the time of prediction, it’s also the point at which you sample a customer’s activity – it’s the final date from which you may use historical data for model-training purposes.
-So, if the marker is defined as “onboarding + 14 days”, your model will only train itself based on data that occurred up until the marker date (for each individual entity).
+Since the date defines the time of prediction, it’s also the point at which you sample a customer’s activity – it’s the final date from which you may use historical data for model training purposes.
+So, if the date is defined as “onboarding + 14 days”, your model will only train itself based on data that occurred up until the date (for each individual entity).

 In some cases, you’ll want to make recurring predictions.
 Say you want to predict a user’s likelihood to churn on a monthly basis, regardless of their installation date.
-In your blueprint for this model, you would define the marker frequency as “monthly”.
+In your predictive flow for this model, you would define the frequency as “monthly”.

 What are the differences between “fastest” and “production grade” Training modes?